pauleveritt/tagstr-site/docs/pep.rst

+PEP: 9999
+Title: Tag Strings For Domain-Specific Languages
+Author: Jim Baker <jim.baker@python.org>, Guido van Rossum <guido@python.org>, Paul Everitt <pauleveritt@me.com>
+Status: Draft
+Type: Standards Track
+Content-Type: text/x-rst
+Created: 01-Jun-2024
+Python-Version: 3.13

 Abstract
 ========

 This PEP introduces tag strings for custom, repeatable string processing.
 Tag strings are an extension to f-strings, with a custom function -- the "tag" -- in place of the ``f`` prefix.
-This function can then provide rich features such as safety checks, lazy evaluation, domain specific languages (DSLs) for web templating, and more.
+This function can then provide rich features such as safety checks, lazy evaluation, domain-specific languages (DSLs) for web templating, and more.

 Tag strings are similar to `JavaScript tagged templates <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates>`_ and related ideas in other languages.